 Hidden deep below Salem’s streets is a network of tunnels three miles long.
 The tunnels were formerly used by ships to transport cargo to the Old Town Hall.
 Today, the tunnels are storage facilities for nearby restaurants and businesses.

-Rockafellas’, located on the original site of Salem’s First Church, has history is steeped in the murderous secrets.
+Rockafellas, located on the original site of Salem’s First Church, has a history steeped in murderous secrets.
 An old sea captain fell in love with a young woman named Sarah.
 However, Sarah fell in love with another man – a young sailor she planned to run away with while the captain was out at sea.

 Unfortunately for Sarah, the captain returned from sea early and was so furious with what she had planned that he hit her with a giant plank of wood.
 They say she died in the alley next to the old church and that the captain buried her body in the underground tunnels with the help of the church minister.